m-reza-rahman/jakartaee-azure/jakartaee/README.md

 We use Eclipse but you can use any Maven capable IDE such as IntelliJ or Visual Studio Code.
 We use WildFly/JBoss EAP but you should be able to use any Jakarta EE 8 compatiple application server such as Open Liberty or Payara.
 We use PostgreSQL but you can use any relational database such as MySQL or SQL Server.

 ## Setup

-- Install Java SE 8 or Java SE 11 (we used [Azul Zulu Java 11 LTS](https://www.azul.com/downloads/zulu-community/)).
+* Install Java SE 8, Java SE 11, or Java SE 17 (we used [Adoptium Temurin JDK 17](https://adoptium.net/marketplace/)).
-- Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/installer).
+- Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
 - Install Docker for your OS.
 - Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).